adamschoenemann/asa-analysis/README.md

 - The `While` statement is not working.
 Consider maybe implementing confluence points explicitly in the control-flow graph.
 Should also simplify the code alot in `compute`. ✓
+- Sequence multiple analyses into a "big" analysis ✓